Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: framework

 \subsection{2Q synthesis cost modeling}

-As introduced in \Cref{sec:background_gate_cost}, given any basis gate set, the synthesis cost of a target 2Q gate can be exactly computed through the monodromy polytopes~\cite{peterson2020fixed}.
+As introduced in \Cref{sec:background_gate_cost}, given any basis gate set, the synthesis cost of a target 2Q gate can be exactly computed through monodromy polytope~\cite{peterson2020fixed}.
 This cost (which basis gates are sufficient for synthesis) only depends on the canonical coefficients of the target gate.
 For example, \Cref{fig:sqisw_ecp_coverage} illustrates various polytopes for the gate set $ \bigl\{\SQiSW,\,\ECP\bigr\} $.
-In practice, the costs of each basis gate are pre-defined, thus the whole polytope helps decide the optimal synthesis scheme we should prioritize with the minimal circuit cost.
+In practice, the costs of each basis gate are pre-defined, thus the whole set of polytopes helps decide the optimal synthesis scheme with the minimal circuit cost we should prioritize.
 For example, if $ \SQiSW $ and $ \ECP $ have the same unit cost, the $ \SWAP\sim \Can\bigl(\frac{1}{2},\frac{1}{2},\frac{1}{2}\bigr) $ gate realization will prioritize the \dquote{1 $\SQiSW$ + 1 $ \ECP $} combination; if $ \ECP $ cost is set to be more than twice that of $ \SQiSW $, the $ \SWAP $ realization prioritizes the \dquote{3 $ \SQiSW $} pattern.